 Best before date

-For products with a lifespan of less than 30 months, an hourglass icon and a “best before end of,” or BBE, date is displayed.
+For products with a lifespan of fewer than 30 months, an hourglass icon and a “best before end of,” or BBE date are displayed.

 The lowercase “e” is known as the estimated sign, or e-mark.
 It is required by the EU and basically indicates that the quantity of the product in a batch of packages is the same as what’s stated on the label.